srinikhil-07/Nikhil0487.github.io/_posts/2020-06-04-ipados-as-dev-device1.markdown

 Recently I saw an old [video] of Tim Cooks from 2012.

 His views on iPad vs Mac were interesting and still relevant today especially after introducing iPadOS last year.
-Some if his main points were:
+Some of his main points were:

 - No unification of iPad and Mac,
 - MacBooks/macOS are not for wide spread adoption but will remain niche,